iQuHACK/2021_SARS-COV-DWAVE/README.md

 ## Installing
 This project requires Python 3.
-To setup and install the dependencies, run the following commands:
+To setup and install the dependencies, run the following commands in the repository root directory:

 ```
-cd (cloned git repo location here)
 python -m venv venv

-(for linux users) source venv/bin/activate
+source venv/bin/activate  # On Linux or macOS
-(for windows) .\venv\Scripts\activate
+.\venv\bin\activate       # On Windows

 pip install -r requirements.txt
 ```

 On subsequent visits, run `source venv/bin/activate` to reactivate the virtual environment.

 ## Running
-You can run the project from the command line or using a Jupyter notebook.

-### Command line
-From the command line, run `python3 shipment_test.py`.
-The results are printed to standard output.

-#### Jupyter notebook
 To start the Jupyter notebook, run `jupyter notebook`.
 Wait for the browser window to open, then click on the file named `shipment_test.ipynb`.

-*TODO(Turtle1331) Leap authentication instructions*
+Further instructions are in the notebook.

 ## References